By Erik J. Martin

 But not all upgrades are valued alike or worth the investment.

 Buyers today value what they can see and feel in a home.
 A new roof or new plumbing are important improvements, but vaulted ceilings or a remodeled kitchen can have a wow factor that makes the buyer feel like their money is well spent.
-Buyers often initially make offers based on what they see, not what they know, about a home and upgraded homes can sell for 10 to 25 percent more than homes in need of improvements.
+Buyers often initially make offers based on what they see, not what they know, about home and upgraded homes can sell for 10 to 25 percent more than homes in need of improvements.
 Buyers often perceive the cost of repairs and upgrades as higher than they will actually cost.

 1 Repaint using buyer-friendly colors.
-A fresh coat of paint on walls, ceilings and baseboards can work wonders—hiding imperfections, lightening living spaces and casting a fresh glow.
+A fresh coat of paint on walls, ceilings, and baseboards can work wonders—hiding imperfections, lightening living spaces and casting a fresh glow.
 We’re seeing more white and greys than tans and beiges of the past, so try to stick with a neutral paint palette.

 2 Undergo a minor kitchen redo.
 Renewing your kitchen by adding simple butcher block counters, lacquering the cabinets with new paint, and adding some on-trend cabinet pulls can instantly increase its appeal.
 White-on-white kitchens with either quartz or marble countertops and shaker cabinets are also hot choices right now.

 3 Put in a new and stylish front door.
 You never get a second chance to make a first impression, and that first impression is usually made with the front door.
-Choose a sturdy solid wood, steel or fiberglass door that matches the design esthetic of your home.
+Choose a sturdy solid wood, steel or fiberglass door that matches the design aesthetic of your home.
 Consider a door with eye-catching carvings, moldings, stiles and rails, decorative glass accents, and stylish hardware like oil-rubbed bronze or satin nickel handles, knobs and hinges.

 4 Replace old and inefficient windows.
 Vinyl replacement windows provide both a visual upgrade, a functional advantage, and greater energy efficiency that buyers appreciate.
 If your budget allows, consider wood casement windows that sport a more striking and upscale look.